johnalison/obsidian-notes/Journal/26 October 2024 Saturday.md

 # [[Classifier Studies]]
 - checking ZH jobs.. resubmit a few that failed.
+- writting out ZZ and ZH in SR files

 Writing up [[Selfish reasons to having more kids]]